Meet the Members

 Melvin Jones Fellow

 Half of the bars on the Presidential regalia bear his name.
 Whenever there's a volunteer hiatus he steps up to the mark as he did, yet again, for the year 2021-2022.
 As one can see, he takes another role as Dinner Secretary seriously.
-This has enabled him to develop excellent programmes for our Twinning events with the Lions Club of Alencon.
+This has enabled him to develop excellent programmes for our Twinning events with the Lions Club of Alençon, in Normandy.
 As a result the French (those well-known exponents of "ze stinky cheese") have developed not only a healthy respect for British cuisine, but also a predilection for English cheeses served with water biscuits (which are virtually unknown in France).
 He is also our sommelier (got the picture?), scavenging wine merchants and supermarket shelves for interesting plonk to offer our supporters at the appropriate fundraising events.
 Having fairly recently become addicted to golf, one wonders when the annual boules match against the French will be converted into an annual golf match.
 We did try them out with golf clubs once but there was a definite mismatch between enthusiasm and ball contact.
 The 2018 twinning visit programme he organised was one of our best ever and it was certainly equalled by our French hosts when we visited them in May 2019.
 It was a superb weekend but culminating in us losing the annual boules match - quelle surprise!
-For obvious reasons these visits of entente cordiale temporarily ceased but, happily, are reinstated.
+For obvious reasons these visits of entente cordiale temporarily ceased but, happily, were reinstated.

-He nearly fell off his chair when one of the other members (without even having his arm twisted) volunteered to relieve him of the convoluted task of Treasurer.
+Rex nearly fell off his chair when one of the other members (without even having his arm twisted) volunteered to relieve him of the convoluted task of Treasurer.
 Convoluted as in the stringent controls over the task imposed by the Charities Commission and our own HQ organisation are not a particularly easy fit with internet banking - but which is where, subsequently and finally, we have gone - hooray!

 Annie August 2020

-Ann Vicars - Welfare Committee member
+Ann Vicars - Welfare Committee member, minute taker, SpecTrek

 In our 50th year, we celebrated her appointment as our first female President.
-Ann joined the Club in 2012 and was given the job of Tailtwister (recorder of members' misdemeanours during business meetings).
+Ann joined the Club in 2012 and was given the job of Tail-twister (recorder of members' misdemeanours during business meetings).
 This she did with gusto and no little damage to her computer which she battered unmercifully during the meetings.
 Subsequently she brought her restless energy to bear on recruitment where she devised some novel approaches, and her persistence bore fruit and earned her our 'Lion of the Year' award.
 She has a particular interest in sight problems and organises a stall in recognition of World Sight Day on the second Thursday of October at which 'Lennie the (Basingstoke) Lion', another of her little introductions, features large.
 It is now part of our annual programme.
-Linked to this she also arranges our annual contribution to SPECTREK, the Lions' system for collection of redundant pairs of spectacles for recycling to the third world.
+Linked to this she also arranges our annual contribution to SpecTrek, the Lions' system for collection of redundant pairs of spectacles for recycling to the third world.
 In the temporary absence of the President Tony Bamberger, she deputised for him, a role she undertook with her usual gusto.
 The creative juices were flowing and we were unsure whether we were punched, bored or countersunk.
-She has attended 5 District Conventions (Lions Clubs excuse for making whoopee which she obviously did) where she accepted, on behalf of the club, prizes for various endeavours including membership, services to sight (a tribute particularly to the work of our first female Lion, Denise Moon), the District website competition - the joint effort of Lions Julian (see above) and Lion Philip Wilson and herself as micro editor and for innovative services to the community.
+She has attended five District Conventions (Lions Clubs excuse for making whoopee, which she obviously did) where she accepted, on behalf of the Club, prizes for various endeavours, including membership, services to sight (a tribute particularly to the work of our first female Lion, Denise Moon), the District website competition - the joint effort of Lions Julian (see above) and Lion Philip Wilson and herself as micro editor, and for innovative services to the community.
 She also accepted, on behalf of Derick Lacey, a Certificate of Appreciation for his many years' service as our past Chairman of Welfare.
 In 2015 she decided that everyone should be more 'aware' of the Lions and roped in both the Loddon Valley and the Hook & Odiham Lions Clubs.
-Concerned 5 years later that people were still not 'aware' enough, she staged a much bigger event in the February 2020 half-term to which children who'd flocked to see 'Lennie' in his den - the brilliant creation of Tony Bamberger and his family - evolve into little 'lions' by facepaint, and much more.
+Concerned 5 years later that people were still not 'aware' enough, she staged a much bigger event in the February 2020 half-term to which children who'd flocked to see 'Lennie' in his den - the brilliant creation of Tony Bamberger and his family - evolve into little 'lions' by face paint, and much more.

 Has been declared Lion of the Year no less than three times - totally deserved.